-The three PRC vessels receive granular and fine particulate solids from the SBW treatment systems.
-The PRC blower recirculates cooled nitrogen into the PRCs to cool the product.
+The two Product Receiver Cooler (PRC) vessels receive granular and fine particulate solids from the SBW treatment systems.
+Cool nitrogen passes through the PRCs to cool the product.
 The temperature of the product is monitored.
 Product solids accumulate in the bottom of the PRCs.
 The accumulated solids may be sampled and then transferred by gravity to the RH-72B canister.
-The vented nitrogen from the PRCs flows to the Receiver Filter and then back to the of-gas system for final filtration by the HEPA filter.
+The vented nitrogen from the PRCs flows to the Off-gas Filter and then to the off-gas system for final filtration by the HEPA filters.
 The SBW waste carbonate PRCs and RH-72B canister loading cells are shown in Figure 4.